 Thailand is a shopper’s paradise.
 Not only are the prices goods and handicrafts cheaper than in Western countries, they are often intricate, creative, and beautiful.
 You can also buy great gifts in bulk, that you can hand out as generic presents at home.
 Here are some Travel Tips for first-timers shopping in Thailand:

 - Markets are your friends.
-Bangkok’s Chatuchak and Chiang Mai’s Sunday Night Market are some of the greatest places in the world for shopping.
+Bangkok’s Chatuchak and Chiang Mai’s Sunday Night Market are some of the greatest places in the country for shopping.
 These markets bring together regional vendors that sell everything under the sun.

 - The best Thai souvenirs in my opinion: elephant keychains, elephant-patterned coin purses, funky tank tops, and loose-fitting colorful pants.
 You can buy the first two in bulk, and pants and tank tops for 100 baht, or about $3 USD each.

 - For market stalls selling generic souvenirs, you can try to negotiate the price down.